kerrygendreau/Newt-TTX-Resistance/README.md

-# Newt-TTX-Resistance
+# Gene conversion facilitates the adaptive evolution of self-resistance in highly toxic newts

-Investigation of the evolution of TTX autoresistance in newts and related salamanders.
+Investigation of the evolution of tetrodotoxin autoresistance in newts and related salamanders.